XJINE/Unity_MipMapTestTextureGenerator/README.md

 <img src="https://github.com/XJINE/Unity_MipMapTestTextureGenerator/blob/master/Screenshot02.png" width="100%" height="auto" />

 Show "Custom" menu and select "MipMapTestTextureGenerator".
-Then, set a size and colors to fill each miplevel texture.
+Then, set a size and some colors to fill each mip-level texture.

 ## Import to Your Project